conal/quotes/quotes.md

 "We are living in a culture entirely hypnotized by the illusion of time, in which the so-called present moment is felt as nothing but an infintesimal hairline between an all-powerfully causative past and an absorbingly important future.
 We have no present.
 Our consciousness is almost completely preoccupied with memory and expectation.
 We do not realize that there never was, is, nor will be any other experience than present experience.
 We are therefore out of touch with reality.
 We confuse the world as talked about, described, and measured with the world which actually is.
 We are sick with a fascination for the useful tools of names and numbers, of symbols, signs, conceptions and ideas." - Alan Watts

-"It is foolish to answer a question that you do not understand." - George Polya
+"It is foolish to answer a question that you do not understand." - George Pólya

 "Man is not a rational animal; he is a rationalizing animal." - Robert Heinlein